Use a reverse mortgage to never have to make a mortgage payment again

 If there is equity from the sale then the borrower or his estate received the proceeds after the loan and accrued interest are paid.
 The borrower retains full title to the home, and can sell or refinance the home at any time and pay off the reverse mortgage without penalty if they so desire.

-Some other general rules include that if it is a condo, the project must be FHA approved, which rules out virtually all condos in Eagle County, although townhomes should be eligible.
+Some other general rules include that if it is a condo, the project must be FHA approved, which rules out many condos in Eagle County, although townhomes should be eligible.
 Other Colorado Counties may have more choices as far as condos go.

-The max loan amount varies with the age of the borrower but is generally in the mid to upper $400,000 range.
+The max loan amount varies with the age of the borrower but is generally in the mid to upper $400,000 range for an FHA loan.
 The age eligibility is calculated by the younger of the couple.
 So if you’re a 70yr. old geezer with a trophy 29 year old wife, good for you, but you won’t be eligible!

 How does this work on a purchase?

-Let’s look at an example.
-If an individual is 67 years old and looking at a $500,000 home he would qualify for a max loan amount of $251,000 meaning he would bring $249,000 down payment.
+For an FHA insured loan let’s look at an example.
+If an individual is 70 years old and looking at a $500,000 home he would qualify for a max loan amount of $300,000 meaning he would bring $200,000 down payment.
 FHA does charge a one time guarantee fee of 2% of the purchase price ($10,000) and monthly mortgage insurance of 1.2% of the loan amount.
 Other closing costs might total about $5,000.
 Depending on the starting rate chosen the borrower could get a credit back to offset the closing costs but a higher start rate might mean a lower loan amount.

 The program does offer fixed and adjustable rates, with adjustable probably being the best deal right now, but the rate can adjust monthly.
-Currently that rate would be about 2.0% plus the monthly mortgage insurance which would make the rate about 2.5%.
-Bottom line is the interest and mortgage insurance cost is about $523.00 per month.
+Currently that rate would be about 2.0% plus the monthly mortgage insurance.
 But keep in mind the borrower does not write a check for that amount, rather it is added to the principal balance and paid at some point in the future when the loan is paid off.